-This study was supported by SCHWARZ BIOSCIENCES, Inc., a member of the UCB Group of Companies.
-Editorial assistance in the development of this poster was provided by Hannah Carney (Evidence Scientific Solutions) and was contracted by UCB Pharma S.A.
+his study was supported by Schwarz Biosciences, Inc., a member of the UCB Group of Companies, delegated by Schwarz Pharma Ltd, Ireland.
+Editorial assistance in the development of this poster was provided by Hannah Carney (Evidence Scientific Solutions) and as contracted by UCB Pharma S.A.
+Presenting author disclosure: R.L.
+Watts received personal compensation for advisory board and consultancy services to UCB.